Introduction to housing justice

 Likewise, building on the long-term collaboration between IIED and United Cities and Local Governments and their role on promoting local democracy, IIED contributed to the 2023 report on the localisation of SDG target 11.1 presented to the UN High-Level Political Forum, through a study entitled ‘Housing and basic services from below: how local and regional governments are advancing the right to adequate housing'.

-As part of our focus on local democracy, we have also developed methodologies for housing policy dialogues, which were piloted in Freetown, Sierra Leone, through a workshop focused on tackling inequalities through housing policy development.
+As part of our focus on democracy, IIED is also engaging with national governments and promoting broader participation of civil society in processes such as UN-Habitat’s Open-ended Intergovernmental Expert Working Group on Adequate Housing for All.
+We have also developed methodologies for housing policy dialogues, which were piloted in Freetown, Sierra Leone, through a workshop focused on tackling inequalities through housing policy development.

 Recognising housing as an infrastructure for more just, sustainable and caring cities